matrix-org/matrix-spec-proposals/proposals/1929-admin-contact.md

 ```

 The `mxid` and `email` do NOT need to have the same domain as the homeserver.
 It is expected that
-a server will have a "backup" contact address if the server is down, like an email.
+an admin will have a "backup" contact address if the server is down, like an email or alternative mxid on a different homeserver.

 Entries may have a `mxid` OR an `email`, but at least one MUST be specified.